Nathan-13/SQL-Project-LHL/starting_with_questions.md

-Answer the following questions and provide the SQL queries used to find the answer.
+## Answer the following questions and provide the SQL queries used to find the answer.

-**Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
+### Question 1: Which cities and countries have the highest level of transaction revenues on the site?**

-SQL Queries:
+### SQL Queries:
+CREATE OR REPLACE VIEW highest_revenue_cities_countries_view AS SELECT country, city,
+    SUM(totalTransactionRevenue) AS totalRevenueInMillions
+FROM all_sessions
+WHERE totalTransactionRevenue IS NOT NULL
+  AND city <> 'Unknown'
+  AND country <> 'Unknown'
+GROUP BY country, city
+ORDER BY totalRevenueInMillions DESC;

+SELECT *
+FROM highest_revenue_cities_countries_view
+ORDER BY totalRevenueInMillions DESC
+LIMIT 10;

 Answer: